 For children with additional support needs, it can often be important for the school or nursery to work together with other professionals to make sure your child gets the support they need.
-For example, educational psychologists are often involved in identifying and assessing pupils’ needs by visiting schools and observing children in their learning environments.
+For example, educational psychologists are often involved in identifying and assessing pupils’ needs by visiting schools or nurseries and observing children in their learning environments.

-Generally, nurseries and schools should try to limit the number of adults visiting and moving between different groups of children and young people.
+Generally, schools and nurseries should try to limit the number of adults visiting and moving between different groups of children and young people.
 However, professionals can still visit schools and nurseries if they are providing essential services for the delivery of your child’s care or educational support plan.
 For example, support teachers, psychologists, nurses, therapists, social workers, and youth workers can all still work with your child if their input is necessary.

-Schools should have a risk assessment in place that looks at how they can try and reduce some of the risks of working together with other professionals from outside the school.
-Schools may arrange input from these professionals in a different and lower-risk way, for example using technology or outdoor spaces more.
+Schools and nurseries should have a risk assessment in place that looks at how they can try and reduce some of the risks of working together with other professionals.
+Schools or nurseries may arrange input from these professionals in a different and lower-risk way, for example using technology or outdoor spaces more.

-If you are worried about your child’s support, speak to their school.
-You can ask how the school will continue to work together with other professionals.
-Even if professionals have had to change how they are involved in your child’s support during coronavirus, they are still there to advise and support the school to get your child the help they need with their learning.
+If you are worried about your child’s support, speak to their school or nursery.
+You can ask how they will continue to work together with other professionals.
+Even if professionals have had to change how they are involved in your child’s support during coronavirus, they are still there to advise and support the school or nursery to get your child the help they need with their learning.

 Some children and young people have found learning through coronavirus particularly difficult.
 When you have helped your child with their learning at home during lockdown, you may have noticed difficulties you were not aware of before.
 Some children will have experienced bereavement or difficult family circumstances, for example if their parent lost their job because of coronavirus.
 Others may have struggled with changes to school life like longer lessons or different rules about break and lunchtimes and the wearing of face masks.